Why is this trial important?

 Official Title

-A Phase III Multi-center, Randomized, Open-label Study to Evaluate the Efficacy and Safety of [177Lu]Lu-DOTA-TATE in Patients Newly Diagnosed With Grade 1 and Grade 2 (Ki-67 <10%) Advanced GEP-NET With High Disease Burden (NETTER-3)
+A Phase III Multi-centre, Randomized, Open-label Study to Evaluate the Efficacy and Safety of [177Lu]Lu-DOTA-TATE in Patients Newly Diagnosed With Grade 1 and Grade 2 (Ki-67 <10%) Advanced GEP-NET With High Disease Burden (NETTER-3)

 Conditions